iKelvvv/MS5/README.md

 - All images on the site came from [PixelBay](https://pixabay.com/images/) and [UnSplash](https://unsplash.com/s/photos/steak?orientation=landscape).

 - All product descriptions on the site came from [Google](https://google.com/).

+- The privacy policy on the site came from [PrivacyPolicyGenerator](https://www.privacypolicygenerator.info/).

 ### Project Acknowledgements
 - Code Institue Tutor Support - For directing me to the correct solutions for any bugs.